 Students are expected to attend class in casual business attire.
-Shorts, jeans, mini skirts, flipflops wil not be permitted.
+Shorts, jeans, mini skirts, flipflops will not be permitted.

-Will I need a rental car at the Lake Mary Training Event?
+Will I need a rental car at the Caribe Royale Training Event?

 There is a restaurant in the hotel and a few within walking distance however transportation will be needed for any weekend activities such as Disney or the other sights.
 Car pooling with someone is great way to meet your classmates and develop contacts from around the globe.

 IACIS training is available to any IACIS member.
 There are two types of membership – regular and associate.
 Regular members consist of current or former members of law enforcement, current or former government employees, and current contractors supporting law enforcement or government agencies.
 Associate membership is designed for aspiring members of the computer/digital forensics community that support the mission and values of IACIS.

 What classes are offered by IACIS?

 IACIS continually updates its cadre of classes.
 Some of the more recent classes offered over the past few years include: